Void-TK-57/R/README.md

 # R
-Repository for test scipts in R
+Repository for test scripts in R